If you're not using at least one photo reference...

 Photo References Provide Color Palette Inspiration.

-Let's say you have a loaf of bread in your image.
+Let's say you have a vanilla milkshake as your image.
 Or maybe a tree; maybe a grizzly bear.
 A photo of real life items can be the springboard you use to create your own color combinations.

 This isn't rocket science!
 Hold your marker inventory list up to the photo.
 Color little swatches in the photo margins.
 Match the markers in your collection to what you see in the photograph.
 A photo can eliminate hours of online recipe searching.

-Look at the yellow dotting the top of that brown bread, that's really interesting!
-And I'll bet you'll find more orange tones in that "Landbrood" loaf than one might expect.
+Look at the whipped cream on top of the milkshake, that's really interesting!
+And I'll bet you'll find more grey tones in that white whipped cream than one might expect.
 Show the world what you see.

 Ultimately, the colors you find in the photos will lend a unique voice to the image.
-Don't waste your time following someone else's bread recipe!
+Don't just follow someone else's milkshake recipe, experiment with your own!

 Photo References Help You Spot Patterns, Texture & Natural Characteristics.